Giant pine scale

 Giant pine scale is prohibited matter under the Biosecurity Act 2014.

-Report suspected giant pine scale to Biosecurity Queensland immediately on 13 25 23 or contact the Exotic Plant Pest Hotline on 1800 084 881.
+Report suspected giant pine scale immediately by calling Biosecurity Queensland on 13 25 23 or the Exotic Plant Pest Hotline on 1800 084 881.

 If you think you have found giant pine scale, you must take all reasonable and practical steps under your control to minimise any associated risks.
 This is called a general biosecurity obligation (GBO).